Here’s my guide to visiting the Pantheon in Rome Italy, with must know tips for visiting.

 The interior of the Pantheon is one of perfect harmony and symmetry.
 It’s spherical, 142 feet in height and diameter, with a 1:1 proportion.

-You can see the Roman obsession with geometry in the circles and squares that predominate, particular on the floor, which was restored in the 19th century.
+You can see the Roman obsession with geometry in the circles and squares that predominate, particularly on the floor, which was restored in the 19th century.
 Geometry was intended to symbolize order within the Roman Empire.

 The interior of the Pantheon, like many buildings in Rome, was given a Baroque facelift.
 So the decoration is mostly from the Baroque era.

 But, ironically, the ancient Romans loved splashy, even gaudy decoration too.
 Many ancient Greco-Roman temples, like Athen’s Parthenon, were brightly painted and decorated with polychrome marble.
-So perhaps the Pantheon doesn’t look so different than it might have in Hadrian’s time.

 Niches and columns alternate on the walls.
 The seven niches used to hold statues of pagan gods.
 Those are long gone.